 Since 2002 “Geschichten in Jurten” (Readings in Yurts) has become a fixed event in the cultural life of Berlin.
 Every year in January the Sony Center at Potsdamer Platz is transformed into an unusual stage for readings.
 In the middle of the freezing Berlin winter, visitors are invited to listen to 100 different readings in two cozy and warm original Mongolian yurts.
 The topics of the readings are always different every year.
-Books by a total of 35 different authors ranging from non-fiction, novels, narratives, poetry, children’s books and books for young people are included in the program.
+Books by a total of up to 35 different authors ranging from non-fiction, novels, narratives, poetry, children’s books and books for young people are included in the program.

 Due to the limited number of seats (approx. 50) a unique atmosphere is created in the yurt that enthuses visitors and authors alike.
 The audience sits in a circle on felt blocks and large cushions as the lights are dimmed.

 Every reading lasts approx. 30 minutes, begins punctually on the hour and is accompanied by a moderator.
 After the reading, the audience can chat with the authors and have their books signed.